mayanhavoc/plutus-notes/plutus-vesting-contract.md

 # Plutus Vesting Contract

+In the eUTxO model, when you are making a tx, the eUTxO contains a datum and when eutxos are handled on a script, the datum becomes like a password.
+The eutxo saves the datum hash and you need to provide the real datum data for the eutxo FOr consumption of a utxo under a script address, you need to pass two things:
+    - The validation, a validator or validators that succeeds
+    - The appropriate datum.
+So, the eUTxO stores the **hash** of the datum and the real data from the datum needs to be passed in to perform the authentication.

 ## On-chain code

 - The contract is going to ignore the redeemer and use the datum.